-This document provides the Sustainability Appraisal (SA) of the Submission Draft ELP or Stages B-D of the SA process and assesses the options and policies considered in the development of the Plan.
+This document provides the Sustainability Appraisal (SA) of the Submission Version ELP or Stages C-D of the SA process and assesses the options and policies considered in the development of the Plan.
 The document provides an appraisal of the Plan in order to address concerns raised through the consultation process regarding the selection of options and policies that were presented in the Issues and Options Estates Local Plan and SA Report, September 2014; and Draft Estates Local Plan and SA Report, February 2016.
+This report provides an update to the Submission Draft SA Report, November 2016, particularly in relation to the responses to the consultation and publication of new evidence - the Housing Market Assessment for the Estate Regeneration Areas, February 2017 and Estates Local Plan Viability Assessment, March 2017.
+The update considers the proposed minor modifications to the ELP and also corrects any minor errors that have been identified.